 This is but one of many projects that Phyllis has been a part of that reach out and help others (the poor, the homeless, veterans, single-parent families, victims of crime, the unemployed, and other everyday citizens) – including membership in the League of Women Voters, Diabetic Foundation, NAACP, the National Council of Negro Women, the Henry County Ministerial Alliance, as well as Vice President of The Boys and Girls Club in Rockdale County, President of the 4th Congressional District’s Federation of Democratic Women, and Past Worthy Matron of Peace Chapter 140 in Locust Grove.

 Phyllis Hatcher has a reputation for simply getting things done.
 Her recent accomplishments include seven years of the Summer Food Program, the Annual Back to School Supply Drive, the Annual Turkey Giveaway, and the Annual Toy Drive.
 From assisting the homeless to feeding the hungry, Phyllis Hatcher has built a life of service.
 She is now working to bring this servant leadership approach and “can do” attitude to the Georgia State Senate.
-In a time when government is not trusted by many, Phyllis represents hope and positive change.
-She believes that government must partner with its citizens to get things done.
+Phyllis represents hope and positive change for ALL Georgians.
 Bridging the Gap is essential.